UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

 echo "Good morning, good morning" | sed 's/morning/afternoon/g'
 ```

-???- question "What is the output of that command (with the `g`)?"
+???- tip "What is the output of that command (with the `g`)?"

     ```bash
     Good afternoon, good afternoon
     ```

-???- question "What is the output of that command without the `g`?"
+???- tip "What is the output of that command without the `g`?"

     ```bash
     Good afternoon, good morning